-We acknowledge that we have received a copy of the Harris County Department of Education Student Code of Conduct for the 2020-2021 school year and understand that students will be held accountable for their behavior and will be subject to the disciplinary consequences outlined in the Code.
+My child and I have reviewed a copy of the HCDE Student Code of Conduct for the 2021-2022 school year.
+I understand that the Code of Conduct contains information that my child and I may need during the school year.
+I also understand that all students will be held accountable for their behavior and will be subject to the disciplinary consequences outlined in the Student Code of Conduct.
+If I have any questions regarding this Code of Conduct, I will direct those questions to the principal.